-Student Teaching Site: A school that is not controlled or supported by the University but that provides facilities for student teaching as an established center determined by University personnel and school district administrators.
+Student Teaching Site: A school that is not controlled or supported by the University but that provides facilities for student teaching as an established center determined by university personnel and school district administrators.

-University Supervisor: The University representative who is responsible for supervising a student teacher candidate or a group of student teacher candidates, for communicating with student teachers and their cooperating teachers about the candidates' progress throughout the term, and for recommending a midterm and final grade for student teacher candidates.
+University Supervisor: The University representative is responsible for supervising a student teacher candidate or a group of student teacher candidates, for communicating with student teachers and their cooperating teachers about the candidates' progress throughout the term, and for recommending a midterm and final grade for student teacher candidates in conjunction with the mentor teacher.
+Additionally, the university supervisor completes the PDE-430 Evaluation for the student teacher candidate.